spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ![Update the cluster](/tutorials/deploy-clusters/aws/clusters_public-cloud_deploy-k8s-cluster_aws_create_cluster.png)

-Click on your cluster to review details such as deployment status, event logs, cluster profile, monitoring data, and other information about the cluster.
+Click on your cluster to review its details such as deployment status, event logs, cluster profile, monitoring data, and other information about the cluster.

 <br />